-If your budget is tight, avoid these choices and go for high-impact, low-cost design solutions.
+If your budget is tight and you are looking to cut the cost of your garden design, avoid these choices and go for high-impact, low-cost design solutions.
 Reclaimed and recycled materials generally cost less than new, while ‘fluid’ materials, such as gravel, are cheaper than paving.
 You should also opt for plants over hardscape.
 In many gardens, it’s possible to cover or clad rather than remove – a sound concrete pad, for example, might be the ideal sub-base for attractive paving.

 Always have a contingency fund.
-Between 5-15 per cent of the total budget is ideal, but the higher the better, especially if you are tackling the project yourself.
+Between 5 to 15 per cent of the total budget is ideal, but the higher the better, especially if you are tackling the project yourself.
 While savings will be made in some areas, inevitably you will make mistakes in others.

 To find out information on materials, use manufacturers’ price lists.
 Builders’ merchants and plant nurseries are also useful sources.
 You can usually negotiate good prices direct from the supplier or manufacturer, depending on the quantities.
 Spon’s External Works and Landscape Price Book is helpful to consult, and is the most common guide used in the trade.